Getting married abroad or in Belgium

-To find out which documents you need in order to get married abroad, you are advised to contact, in Belgium, with the embassy or consulate of the country where you intend to marry.
+In order to obtain information regarding the documents you need to have a marriage performed abroad, you are advised to contact - in Belgium - the embassy or consulate of the country where you intend to get married.

-You can also obtain information on this subject via your future spouse directly from the local authorities that will solemnise the marriage.
+You can also obtain that information directly, through your future spouse, from the local authorities which will perform the marriage.

-In some countries, in order to solemnise a marriage the local authorities require a certificate stating that there is no reason why the marriage cannot take place.
-This document is issued by the Belgian consulate in the country where the marriage is to be solemnised.
-You are strongly advised to contact the Belgian consulate before you leave.
+In some countries, in order to get married, the local authorities require a certificate of non-impediment.
+This document has to be requested at the Belgian consulate in the country where the marriage is to be performed.
+You are strongly advised to contact that Belgian consulate before you travel to that country.

-In some countries, the local authorities require an affidavit of foreign law detailing the provisions for marriage contained in the Belgian Civil Code.
-You can obtain this affidavit from the Federal Public Service Justice, Direction générale de la législation et des Libertés et Droits fondamentaux, Service Droit de la Famille, Boulevard de Waterloo 115, 1000 Brussels (tel: 02/542.65.11, email: firstname.lastname@example.org).
+In some countries, the local authorities require an affidavit of foreign legislation, detailing the legal qualifications for marriage imposed by the Belgian Civil Code.
+You can request this affidavit from the Federal Public Service Justice, Direction générale de la législation et des Libertés et Droits fondamentaux, Service Droit de la Famille, Boulevard de Waterloo 115, 1000 Brussels (tel: 02/542.65.11, email: email@example.com).
 In some countries the authorities will request additional certificates, for example a criminal record check and/or a medical certificate.

 Is my marriage valid in Belgium?